LawsonMcCoy/GDIM_61_Project/README.md

 Strike Team Penguins (STP) is a 3D FPS game where players control penguin Agent Gwen and fight against the corrupted robots that have overtaken the world.
 Their mission is to save humanity from the rule of Mr.Snuggles — the evilest and most vicious robot on the planet.
 The game’s pillars are exploration, story, aiming and shooting, and interactivity.

 ## Synopsis <br />
 The game is set in a world where AI is used to make life easier for humankind.
-However, one fatal experiment goes wrong and creates a vicious creature that is set to destroy all humanity — Mr. Snuggles.
-To defeat the powerful robot, humans have resorted to G.W.E.N.: genetically weaponized, enhanced nuggets.
+However, one fatal experiment goes wrong and creates a threat to all humanity — Mr. Snuggles.
+To defeat the powerful robot, humans have resorted to G.W.E.N.: Genetically Weaponized, Enhanced Nugget.
 Mr. Snuggles' next target is the innocent civilians of a small town located in the midst of a mountain valley.
 Almost at the brink of extinction, humanity’s last hope lies in the flaps of Agent Gwen.

-Will Agent Gwen save the world or let humanity perish?
+Will Agent Gwen save the world or fall in a monumental battle?

 ## Starting the game <br />
    Press "start" button on the main menu.

 ## Win condition <br />
-  Player needs to reach the end of map where the gazebo is placed in a circular area.
-Player needs to approach the gazebo and find a white cylinder to interact with.
-Press _button E_ to win the game.
+  The player needs to find 4 barrels that are dispersed across the map.
+To collect the barrels, the player needs to use the interact button which will teleport the barrels to their stations.
+After collecting all four items, the player needs to find a computer placed in the center of a gazebo and interact with it.

 ## Death condition <br />
-   If the enemies shoot the player, then the health bard will decrease.
-Once health drops below zero, the player will die.
-This will trigger a game over screend to pop up on the screen.
-From this screen you can restart or quit the game.
+Once the player’s health bar drops below zero, the player will die.
+This will trigger a game over screen to pop up.
+From this screen, you can restart or quit the game.

 ## How To Play <br />
-    Player walks around the map and shoots the enemies to kill them.
+   The player can walk around the map and shoot the enemies.
+The player can speedwalk (move faster).
-    Player can switch between 2 firing modes: primary (projectile) and secondary (hit scan).
+The player can switch between 2 firing modes: primary projectile (mouse1/right trigger) and secondary hit scan (mouse2/left trigger).
-    The enemies are  white rectangles that will get aggravated if the player approaches them too close.
+The enemies are robots and will get aggravated if the player approaches them.
-    The white rectangles will also continue following the player, as long as they are within the firing range.
+The robots will continue following the player, as long as they are within the detection range, but out of firing range.
-    To win the game, the player needs to interact with a white cylinder placed inside a gazebo at the end of the map.
+The player needs to find 4 barrels and interact with a computer in order to win
-    Player can reach it by walking out the house, and finding the big stairs to the left.
-Going up those stairs will lead to the fallen door.
-    At the end of that path, player will find the cylinder in a gazebo in the middle of a large open circular area of the map.

-    p.s.: If these instructions are not clear, just follow the trail of angry rectangles.
-Upon interacting with the cylinder, you will be presented with the win screen where you can return to main menu or quit the game.
+p.s.: refer to the supplementary document for more information on the barrel and computer placement.

 ## Control schemes
   Strike Team Penguin can be played using either keyboard, mouse, or controller.